mrgone12/IKOL-ZadanieRekutacyjne/README.md

 # First Step - Before you start

+1. Clone repository
-1. Open a terminal window, and $ cd into project directory.
+2. Open a terminal window, and $ cd into project directory.
 2. Run $ pod install in your project directory.
 3. Open App.xcworkspace and build.